 Knowaste Recycles Absorbent Hygiene Products

 With the option of disposable diaper recycling at hand, the soiled nappy has never looked so good.
 The U.K.’s first facility for recycling dirty diapers and other absorbent hygiene products (AHP) was opened in West Bromwich in September 2011.
-Knowaste LLC. uses cutting-edge technology to recycle disposable diapers, feminine hygiene, and adult incontinence products.
+Knowaste LLC. uses cutting-edge technology to recycle absorbent products such as disposable diapers, feminine hygiene, and adult incontinence products.
 The facility offers its solutions to local authorities, baby and childcare centers, hospitals and nursing homes, and washroom management companies.